Buying And Selling A Home At The Same Time Mortgage Guidelines

 This BLOG On Buying And Selling A Home At The Same Time Mortgage Guidelines Was UPDATED On November 7th, 2018

 There are home buyers who currently own a home and are in a dilemma on buying and selling a home at the same time.

 - Homeowners who are either downsizing due to being empty nesters and needing in buying and selling a home at the same time

-- Or homeowners are upgrading to a larger home because of their growing family often need advice on buying and selling a home at the same time
+- These dual transaction borrowers often need advice on buying and selling a home at the same time

 - Do I sell first and buy a new home?

 - Or do I sell my home first and buy a new home?

 - What do I do during the transitional period?

 Buying and selling a home at the same time is not as easy as it may seem.